Soto’s 454-foot homer helps Nationals beat Rockies 3-0

 Colorado had matched its longest winning streak this season.
 The Rockies went 7-2 on their first winning trip this year and are 25-52 on the road and 45-27 at Coors Field.

+“I think overall it was a collection of all three facets of the game,” Black said of the successful trip.

-Espino (5-5) allowed three hits in 5 2/3 innings, walked three and tied his season-high with seven strikeouts.
+Espino (5-5) allowed three hits in 5 2/3 innings, walked three and tied his season high with seven strikeouts.

+“I love him,” Nationals manager Dave Martinez said. “(Sunday) I was talking to (bench coach Tim Bogar) and talking about how good (Espino) has been and what he means to our club.
+He’s been awesome for us this year.”

-Ryan McMahon hit an inning-ending flyout that stranded the bases loaded in the sixth against Austin Voth.
+Ryan McMahon hit an inning-ending flyout against Austin Voth that stranded the bases loaded in the sixth.

-Kyle Finnegan, Washigton’s fifth reliever, got three outs to complete a five-hitter and earned his 10th save in 14 chances.
+Kyle Finnegan, Washington’s fifth reliever, got three outs to complete a five-hitter and earned his 10th save in 14 chances.
+Finnegan blew his two previous save chances.

 Gray gave up two runs, three hits and two walks in four innings.

-Yadiel Hernández hit an RBI single in the first, and Luis García singled in a run in the sixth against Lucas Gilbreath.
+Yadiel Hernandez hit an RBI single in the first, and Luis García singled in a run in the sixth against Lucas Gilbreath.

 BACK